 What a year!
 Instead of packing our bags and getting ready to fly to Europe, here we are in semi-lockdown planning for next year’s Aachen.
-I can’t think of a better show to celebrate the return of top equestrian sport than Aachen, it is simply the world’s best run, most exciting, equestrian event, and the Aachener team will be as anxious to get back into action as we are to sit back and enjoy it.
+I can’t think of a better show to celebrate the return of top equestrian sport than Aachen.
+It is simply the world’s best run, most exciting, equestrian event.
+And the Aachener team will be as anxious to get back into action as we are to sit back and enjoy it.

-Oh yeah, along the way we are going to drop in on our pals at the Hanoverian Verband in Verden, staying at a boutique hotel run by Hans-Heinrich Brüning’s wife and daughter.
+What else?
+Well along the way we are going to drop in on our pals at the Hanoverian Verband in Verden, staying at a boutique hotel run by Hans-Heinrich Brüning’s wife and daughter.

 After Aachen we’ll hop across the border, and visit Dutch master, Johan Hamminga.
-Johan is not only a master trainer – he helps train the Dutch Young Horse team – but he is also an expert on conformation and how it relates to the way the horse goes.
+Johan is not only a master trainer – he helps train the Dutch Young Horse team – but he is also an expert on conformation and how it relates to the way the horse performs.
 He is a fascinating speaker, and his partner, Jennifer Sekreve is another brilliant, tactful rider.
 Dressage artistry in action.

 Click below to view the full package.